Supported Operating Systems

 What do these values mean?

-Options: -u, --username The QuickBox primary user -p, --password The QuickBox primary user password -k, --api_key The API Key associated with your install -d, --domain Domain/subDomain to use with QuickBox (note: this will automatically generate a valid certificate on initial setup.
-Please ensure you have a valid Domain & A Record setup before attempting to use this option.) -m, --mount Custom mount point for HDD status on dashboard --reboot Automatically reboot at end of setup -h, --help Display this help and exit -v, --version Output version information and exit
+##### Options: -u, --username The QuickBox primary user -p, --password The QuickBox primary user password -k, --api_key The API Key associated with your install -ssh, --ssh_port The optional ssh port you would like to assign to your server -ftp, --ftp_port The optional ftp port you would like to assign to your server -m, --mount Custom mount point for HDD status on dashboard --reboot Automatically reboot at end of setup -h, --help Display this help and exit -v, --version Output version information and exit